 Transmission facility owners own, operate, build and maintain the system of high-voltage power lines and other electrical equipment that moves power from generators to towns, cities and large industrial customers 24 hours a day, seven days a week, when needed.
 The transmission facility owners are able to recover reasonable and necessary costs, including a reasonable return on its capital investment, necessary to provide safe and reliable utility service to customers.
 Transmission facility owners recover costs through a transmission tariff, which is shared by all transmission users according to their proportionate use of electricity, which is primarily industry funded.
 The Alberta Electric System Operator tariff requires approval by the AUC.

-The Alberta Electric System Operator (AESO) oversees Alberta's transmission system.
-The AESO determines where transmission enhancements or replacements are needed and then assigns a transmission development project to the transmission facility owner.
-The projects are assigned based on the location of the need and is assigned to the transmission facility owner’s designated service territory.
+The Alberta Electric System Operator (AESO) oversees Alberta’s transmission system and determines where transmission enhancements or replacements are needed and then assigns a transmission development project to the transmission facility owner.
+The projects are assigned based on the location of the need and is assigned to the transmission facility owner by the AESO based on designated service territories.

 Once a transmission facility owner’s tariff is approved by the AUC, the AESO will pay the full amount of the tariff in equal monthly instalments to the transmission facility owner.
 The AESO recovers the costs it incurs to plan, maintain and operate Alberta’s electricity transmission system through the ISO (independent system operator) tariff.
 The ISO tariff covers the AESO’s payments to transmission facility owners, costs associated with transmission losses, system support services (such as operating reserves) and administrative costs.
 The ISO tariff is reviewed and approved by the AUC in a public proceeding.